o2r-project/containerit/README.md

 futile.logger::flog.threshold(futile.logger::ERROR)
 ```

-Now create a Dockerfile for a specific R version and R Markdown file and
+Now we create a Dockerfile for a specific R version and R Markdown file
-do not add any packages already available in the base
+and do not add any packages already available in the base
 image:

 ``` r